zianonlyhk/ml_jet_tagger/README.md

 cd ml_jet_tagger
 ```

-All of the outputs of the code will be stored under the `ml_jet_tagger` directory.
-User can move the folder to a suitable address without worrying any path issue.
+All of the outputs of the code will be stored under the `ml_jet_tagger` directory, making the codes very portable.
+Users can move the folder to a suitable address without worrying any path issue.

 ## Usage <a name = "usage"></a>

-To use this code, user **must** first edit the `user_interface.py` file to specify the directory storing all of the input image set.
-There can be potential error with user working under Windows operating system as a different slash is used in defining address.
+To use this code, users **must** first edit the `user_interface.py` file to specify the directory storing all of the input image set.
+There can be potential error with users working under Windows operating system as a different slash is used in defining address.
 It is advised to test this code on a cloud machine with GPU capability such as Google Colab.

 ### Editting the "user_interface.py" file

-User might use a more friendly and modern terminal text editor, `nano` to work on the interface configuration file:
+Users might use a more friendly and modern terminal text editor, `nano` to work on the interface configuration file:

 ```
 nano ./user_interface.py
 ```

 Press `Control + S` to save and `Control + X` to exit the programme after editting.

+### Preparing raw data for training

+Users should prepare 2 files, input data `X` and its label `y`, in ".npy" format that specifies they are Numpy array instances.
+These 2 files should be put under the same directory `DATA_DIR` and the directory must be specified in "user_interface.py".

+The 2 Numpy arrays must satisfy:
+1. `len(X) = len(y)`
+2. Every entry in `X` must share the same dimension and array structure with any other member
+3. If the input data consists of images, `X.shape()` must yield: `(len(X), y_resolution, x_resolution, 1)` if the images are monochromatic or `(len(X), y_resolution, x_resolution, 3)` if they are images with RGB colour.
+4. The 1D array `y` consists of only `1`, which specify signal, and `0` which specify background.

 ### Running the code